farooqahmadahmadi/FarooqAhmadAhmadi/README.md

 </p>
 I specialize in Relational Databases Like MySQL , Oracle and SQL Server.
-Designing the secure, fast, and scalable Databse is something I truly enjoy.
+Designing/ Develop the secure, fast, and scalable Databse is something I truly enjoy.

 <hr>